Serial Podcast Murder Defendant Released on Probation

 “He was old enough, he was at an age he could think,” she said.
 “Please judge him accordingly.”

-Syed moved to reduce his sentence under Maryland’s Juvenile Restoration Act, which allows people who have served at least 20 years of a sentence for a crime committed when they were under the age of 18 to file for a lesser sentence.
+Syed’s lawyers moved to reduce his sentence under Maryland’s Juvenile Restoration Act, which allows people who have served at least 20 years in prison for a crime committed when they were under the age of 18 to file for a lesser sentence.

 While prosecutors supported Syed’s request, citing his growth in character and behavior since his sentencing at age 17, Lee’s family argued he failed to accept responsibility or demonstrate remorse.
 Their opposition followed the Maryland Supreme Court’s August 2024 decision to reinstate Syed’s conviction, emphasizing victims’ rights in legal proceedings.